ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 ```
 # Select all
-Propose a better variables name
+Propose better variable names

 # Select all
-Refactor this code to more generic implementation
+Refactor this code to a more generic implementation

 Add pep8 docs string

 Use Python annotations to document methods in this code

-Comment every line in the recommend method with time complexity.
-Estimate the total time complexity of the recommend method.
+Comment every line in the recommended method with time complexity.
+Estimate the total time complexity of the recommended method.
 ```

 ## Links